 SawStop disclaims any and all other express or implied warranties, including merchantability and fitness for a particular purpose.
 SawStop shall not be liable for death, injuries to persons or property, or incidental, consequential, contingent or special damages arising from the use of the saw.

 This warranty gives you specific legal rights.
-You may have other rights which vary from state to state.
+You may have other rights which, in the United States, vary from state to state.